gregobad/craigslist-replication-code-and-data/README.md

 Directory | Description
 ------ | ------
+`annenberg` | Predicted values of interest in news and classified sections given reader demographics, estimated in the National Annenberg Election Survey data (raw data not included)
 `census` | Data from the US census used to crosswalk census tracts to counties, and for intercensal population estimates at county level
-`Classified_Prices` | Data from SRDS on classified rates at the newspaper-year level `_counties_to_CDs` | Crosswalks from county to congressional district `craigslist_expansion` | Data on opening dates of local Craigslist sites `E&P` | Digitized data from the Editor and Publisher yearbooks `GfK-MRI` | Fitted models of interest in news and classified sections given reader demographics, estimated in the GfK-MRI data
+`Classified_Prices` | Data from SRDS on classified rates at the newspaper-year level `_counties_to_CDs` | Crosswalks from county to congressional district `craigslist_expansion` | Data on opening dates of local Craigslist sites `E&P` | Digitized data from the Editor and Publisher yearbooks `GfK-MRI` | Fitted models and predicted values of interest in news and classified sections given reader demographics, estimated in the GfK-MRI data (raw data not included)
 `Newspapers.com` | Data on the number of classified pages per issue at the newspaper-year level, extracted from the Newspapers.com archive
 `Newspapers_content` | Keyword counts and topic models extracted from the NewsBank database of newspaper content `political` | Electoral data at county and county x congressional district level, along with information on members of congress used to generate keyword searches